Alejandro-FA/Alejandro-FA.github.io/README.md

 The hooks in this project are designed to run automated checks before certain Git operations.
 For example:

 - **Pre-commit Hook:** Before you commit changes, the pre-commit hook will run tests using `flutter test`.
   If the tests fail, the commit will be aborted.
+It also ensures that the project builds successfully using `flutter build web --wasm`.

 By setting up these hooks, you help maintain code quality and prevent potential issues from being committed to the repository.